by E.C. McMullen Jr.

 There was no other word for it.
 Glorious!

 – Here Cole spread them out, both for his adoring gaze as for the sheer tactile feel of it –

 His magnificent wings, as adept as fingers, were nearly their own entity, his closest secret friend.

-So it was on this stage alone, where Dream Cole found himself.
+So it was on this stage alone, his body directly above his heart, where Dream Cole found himself.
 Everything outside of the stage was Death.
 But upon the stage was the dividing curtain.
 On one side of that curtain, Life.
 On the other, Undead.
 Dream Cole’s divided spirit was torn between powerful desires and never was his indecision greater.

 Suddenly a slight breath of a whisper.
 Faint hissing carrying the massive gravitas of a collapsing star.